Just months ago, few people in or outside Russia had heard of Pussy Riot, a marginal group of feminist performance artists.

 The country’s opposition movement was a disorganized and apparently spent force.
 Foreign leaders and global pop stars such as Madonna and Paul McCartney had little to say on the independence of courts in Moscow.

-That all changed because of the trial that ended Friday with the conviction of three Pussy Riot members, on charges of hooliganism and inciting religious hatred.
+That all changed because of the trial that ended Friday with the of three Pussy Riot members, on charges of hooliganism and inciting religious hatred.
 The court sentenced the three -- who have already been in jail for five months -- to two years in prison.

 For President Vladimir Putin and the semi-autocratic political system he has crafted over the past 12 years, the attempt to punish the three women has been a self-inflicted defeat.
 It has broadcast the repressive goals of his regime, as well as the limits on his ability to crush dissent in a more worldly and middle class Russia, using tools dusted off from the days of the USSR.